 Short-term borrowers looking to secure loans from loan apps also have to deal with high-interest rates.
 Some online lenders charge very high rates, which can make it difficult for borrowers to repay their loans.

 High-interest rates can also lead to overindebtedness, where borrowers take on more debt than they can afford to repay.

 It's important for online lenders to charge fair and reasonable interest rates so that borrowers are not taken advantage of.
 Sometimes, borrowers are forced to take loans from one app to pay the other due to very high-interest rates, which, again, can be avoided if every loan provider offers competitive interest rates.

-Payment options include credit and debit cards, mobile, and bank payments.
-Thankfully, IntaSend has done all the hard work, so all that is left to do is easily integrate the payment API into an existing system.
+Through IntaSend, payments can be disbursed through credit and debit cards, mobile wallets, and bank deposits.
+IntaSend has done all the hard work.
+All there is to do is easily integrate the payment API into your system.
 You can read more about the IntaSend payment API here.

 On your end as a business, once you receive your loan, IntaSend makes it easy to pay your suppliers, vendors, and employees in bulk and avoid interruptions to operations.
 IntaSend has tools and APIs that make it easy to make payments, request and receive payments from your customers, as well as to accept payments on your website.